 document.body.append(new ShoppingList()); // add <shopping-list> element

-Solarite.js - 85KB
+Solarite.js - 109KB (unminified)

-Solarite.min.js - 24KB / 8KB gzipped
+Solarite.min.js - 25KB / 8.6KB gzipped

-Or get Solarite from GitHub or NPM:
+Alternatively, get Solarite from GitHub or NPM:

-git clone https://github.com/Vorticode/solarite.git
+Clone the repository: git clone https://github.com/Vorticode/solarite.git

-npm install solarite
+Install via NPM: npm install solarite

 xxxxxxxxxx

-import {r} from './dist/Solarite.js';
+import h from './dist/Solarite.min.js';

 class MyComponent extends HTMLElement {